railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_warehouses.rst

 Warehouses are designed for physical locations from which you can deliver to the customer and to which you receive raw materials.
 Then when you buy products from a supplier you should take account of which Warehouse you use for this purchase.
 This also enables the end user to not have to choose from a list of locations but simply a real warehouses.

-Use the menu *Stock Management > Configuration > Warehouses* then click *New* to configure a new warehouse.
+Use the menu :menuselection:`Stock Management --> Configuration --> Warehouses` then click :guilabel:`New` to configure a new warehouse.

 A warehouse is defined by a link between three locations: